JannieChen/Spring2018-Project2-Group2/data/README.md

 # Project: NYC Open Data
 ### Data folder

 The data directory contains data used in the analysis.
-This is treated as read only; in paricular the R/python files are never allowed to write to the files in here.
-Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.
+“Party.csv” is the data downloaded from https://opendata.cityofnewyork.us.
+It contains the information about parties in NYC during 2017 including party location types, borough, open date, open time, latitude and longitude.
+“Crime.csv” and “nypd.csv” is the data downloaded from https://www.data.gov.
+It contains the information about crimes in NYC during 2017 including crime types, date time, latitude and longitude.
+“Felonyint.csv” is the data downloaded from https://www.data.gov.
+This data set is the summary of crimes in NYC from 2000 to 2016.